About UsCaring Vets. Healthy Pets. Serving Baltimore since 1950.

 Karen grew up on in Forest Hill, Maryland in a family of dairy farmers.
 Her favorite childhood memories include playing with all the animals on her uncle’s farm: horses, cows, pigs, goats, dogs, and cats.
 She has been in the veterinary profession for a decade.
 She received her degree in veterinary technology from the Community College of Baltimore County in 2015, where she is now an assistant instructor teaching diagnostic imaging and clinical lab.

 When not at work, she’s most likely running, preparing for an upcoming race.
 Her fur family includes two cats.
 Sadie is 15, and Ciara, who just turned one, was adopted as a drop-off stray at EMRVC.

-Megan grew up in Virginia in a house full of pets—dogs, cats, turtles, rabbits, horses, and even a cockatoo.
-Her family’s veterinarian would make house calls, and it was watching him work that inspired Megan to enter animal care professionally, too.
+Meghan grew up in Virginia in a house full of pets—dogs, cats, turtles, rabbits, horses, and even a cockatoo.
+Her family’s veterinarian would make house calls, and it was watching him work that inspired Meghan to enter animal care professionally, too.
 She received her degree in veterinary technology from Community College of Baltimore County in 2018.

 Allison Schmitt, Veterinary Technician

 Allie was 9-years-old when she decided she wanted to be a veterinary technician.
 The Taneytown-native had taken her family pet to the vet and witnessed a member of her future profession in action.
 The experience cemented her lifelong love for animals into a career goal.
 Flash forward to 2018, she graduated from Community College of Baltimore City with her degree and was hired shortly after at EMRVC.

 Allie loves the medical field because she is always learning new things as the field evolves.
 She finds anaesthesia fascinating and most enjoys working in surgery.
 When not at work, she enjoys hiking, fishing, and reading.
 She has a cat named Simon and a Rottweiler named Tessie.